hooplab/hoopla-serializer-scala/README.md

 // the schema of the related resource
 schema: Schema

-// the attribute of the relatee that the related resource is structured under
+// the field in the model that is serialized with this relationship's schema.
 attribute: String

 // whether to include the data in the output, defaults to false.